anti22dot/rm_calendar_memo/README.md

 ```
 systemctl daemon-reload
 ```
-Then start the service, and check the status of it:
+Then start the service, and check the status of it using the following commands:
 ```
 root@<MY_RMPP_HOSTNAME>:~# systemctl start rm_calendar_memo.service
 root@<MY_RMPP_HOSTNAME>:~# systemctl status -l rm_calendar_memo.service